Unease grows among U.S. doctors over Indian drug quality

 India supplies about 40 percent of generic and over-the-counter drugs used in the United States, making it the second-biggest supplier after Canada.

-In recent months, the FDA, citing quality control problems ranging from data manipulation to sanitation, has banned the importation of products from Ranbaxy Laboratories Ltd (RANB.NS), Wockhardt Ltd (WCKH.NS) and, most recently, Sun Pharmaceutical Industries Ltd (SUN.NS).
+In recent months, the FDA, citing quality control problems ranging from data manipulation to sanitation, has banned the importation of products from Ranbaxy Laboratories Ltd, Wockhardt Ltd and, most recently, Sun Pharmaceutical Industries Ltd.

 "I'm just beginning to realize the gravity of the problem," said Dr. Steven Nissen, head of cardiology at the Cleveland Clinic.
 "It's terrible and it is starting to get a lot of traction among physicians."